RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab1-welcome.md

 ---

 # Welcome to OpenShift!
 This lab provides a quick tour of the console to help you get familiar with the user interface along with some key terminology we will use in subsequent lab content.
-If you are already familiar with the basics of OpenShift you can skip this lab - after making sure you can login.
+If you are already familiar with the basics of OpenShift simply ensure you can login and create the project.

 # Key Terms
 We will be using the following terms throughout the workshop labs so here are some basic definitions you should be familiar with.
-And you'll learn more terms along the way, but these are the basics to get you started.
+You'll learn more terms along the way, but these are the basics to get you started.

 * Container - Your software wrapped in a complete filesystem containing everything it needs to run
 * Image - We are talking about docker images; read-only and used to create containers